Hash table: Load factor for separate chaining

 With separate chaining hash tables, each slot of the bucket array stores a pointer to a list or array of data.

-Separate chaining hash tables suffer gradually declining performance as the load factor grows, and no fixed point beyond which resizing is absolutely needed.
+Separate chaining hash tables suffer gradually declining performance as the load factor grows, unlike the sharply decreasing performance of open addressing hash tables around $\alpha=1$.
+There is not a fixed point with respect to load factor beyond which resizing is absolutely needed.

 With separate chaining, the value of $\alpha_{\max}$ that gives best performance is typically between 1 and 3.